3 Projects

 that needs to be applied multiple times, or might be useful in another project,

-etc, just write it as a function and drop it into your R/
+etc, just write it as a function and drop it into your R/ folder.
+In addition,

-folder is recognized if you turn your project into a package or a
+the R/ folder is recognized if you turn your project into a package or a

 research compendium as the standard place and structure for functions.